 Talking about addiction is not an easy conversation to have.
 Not long ago I engaged in an emotionally charged conversation with one of our children about smartphones.
 Since then, I’ve learned to listen more than I talk.
 This isn’t failure.
 This is real life and I’m a parent who cares enough to try.
 So are you.

-- Be willing to take a step back if needed.
+- Be willing to reevaluate.
 A wise friend told me something his mother always said: “I reserve the right to be wiser today than I was yesterday.”
 I’ve said this to my own kids more than once!
 We followed this advice when we replaced our teen’s smartphone with a feature phone.

 If my husband, myself, or any of our children, feel we are experiencing borderline addiction, we take a step back by eliminating that distraction for a week or two.
 If you try this and it doesn’t help, Dr. Victoria Dunckley, author of Reset Your Child’s Brain*, recommends a four-week electronics fast.